AccumulateNetwork/accumulate-docs/tutorials/cli-tutorial.md

 #### Create and list keypage

-Prior to creating an ADI, you need to create a keypage which will be required as a parameter for ADI creation.
+Prior to creating an ADI, you need to create a key which will be required as a parameter for ADI creation.

 ```bash
 $ ./cli.exe key generate <keyname>